 Come for the food.
 Stay for the music.
 When it comes to parties, everyone knows music plays a big role in setting the mood.
 Kick your luau off with live entertainment and professional hula dancers or take it down a notch with subtle Hawaiian melodies played on slack key guitar or ukulele.
 You could also put together a mix of your favorite island artists or stream live music from popular radio stations in Hawai'i.
 No matter whatʼs playing, just make sure the beat goes on.
-Here are a few songs for your personal non-commercial luau use.
-Any other use is prohibited.
+Here are a few traditional songs that we recommend for your luau party.

 - Taumua Kuo Siumafua

 - Bula Laie

 Here are other recommended Hawaiian songs for your luau party:

 The perfect enhancement to any tropical party is selecting a wide variety of luau music and the right luau music will take your luau party to a whole new level and add to the authenticity.